avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 when making forecasts of future values.

-An example of a time series that can probably be described using an additive model with a a trend and no seasonality is the time series of the annual diameter of women's skirts at the hem, from 1866 to 1911.
+An example of a time series that can probably be described using an additive model with a trend and no seasonality is the time series of the annual diameter of women's skirts at the hem, from 1866 to 1911.
 The data is available in the file `http://robjhyndman.com/tsdldata/roberts/skirts.dat <http://robjhyndman.com/tsdldata/roberts/skirts.dat>`_ (original data from
 Hipel and McLeod, 1994).